khajahassan/IT-Support-Automation/README.md

 > **Use Case:** This is the "First Response" tool for a user reporting a slow workstation.
 It targets the most common area for "junk" file accumulation without requiring administrative elevation to other user profiles.

+## Network Health Tester: Test-NetworkHealth.ps1A diagnostic tool that isolates where a network connection is failing by testing three specific hops.
+### Why this is effective:
+* **Automated Gateway Detection:** Instead of hardcoding an IP, the script finds the local router's address using `Get-NetRoute`.
+* **Layered Isolation:** It prevents "false alarms" by ensuring the local hardware is working before checking the internet.
+* **Rapid Triage:** Designed for Help Desk technicians to run via remote shell to identify if a ticket should be escalated to the Network Team or the ISP.

 ## Instructions
 1. *Download:* Copy the code.
 2. *Open PowerShell:* Launch PowerShell with Administrative privileges.
 3. *Execution Policy:* If scripts are blocked by system security, run:
    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 4. *Run:* Execute the script by typing .\[filename from step 1].

+---